bhillig/Neon-Blade-Impetus/ProjectDocument.md

 **Describe how you showcased your work.
 How did you choose what to show in the trailer?
 Why did you choose your screenshots?**

+We showcased our work by demonstrating the focus of our game: speed and mobility.
+The trailer video does just that by demonstrating the player's quick movement around the map and the execution of the satisfying clean cut when the player dashes into an enemy.

+The screenshots that we chose help demonstrate the gameplay with some images showcasing the player's design as well.

 ## Game Feel